January 13-15, 2023 | Jameson Camp | Indianapolis, IN

 New Member Educator Workshop

 Triangle Fraternity is committed to supporting our New Member Educators and the overall new member experience and is therefore invested in those who participate in the newly enhanced New Member Educator Workshop.
 There is no airfare subsidy for this track.
+There is no airfare subsidy for this track, but CEF funds can support up to 75% of the cost of airfare.
+For those driving, the driving information above applies.

-For Attendees Flying to Plainfield, IN
+For Attendees Flying to Plainfield, IN:

 Those beyond 350 miles from Jameson Camp who choose to fly and are eligible to have Triangle subsidize their cost, will need to make reservations through our approved Travel Agent, Kim Criscuolo, at Kim.Criscuolo@Altour.com or by phone at (972) 643-4902.
 Kim will need your legal name as it appears on your official ID, date of birth, departing airport, and preferred departure time.

 Before you book your flight, you will need to complete your online registration for LTW and select “FLYING” as your mode of transportation.
 Once you are registered, we will provide Kim your name and the amount of your subsidy, and you will be cleared to book a ticket.
-To receive financial support for flights, you must book your travel with our travel agent by Thursday, December 22, 2022, but we will appreciate your booking by Thursday, December 8, as it will take advantage of lower fares.
+To receive financial support for flights, you must book your travel with our travel agent by December 22, 2023, but we will appreciate your booking by December 8, as it will take advantage of lower fares.
 Fares are already high this year, but start to increase quickly within 30 days of travel.

-For any and all questions related to registration, program content or reimbursements, please email hq@triangle.org
+For any and all questions related to registration, program content or reimbursements, please email hq@triangle.org.
+We have staff ready to respond to your questions and help you get the most funding available for your travel.

 Registration